AnkiTools/AnkiSharp/README.md

 ## TO-DO

-- Possibility to inherit from AnkiItem, add more properties and add to the cards
+- Possibility to inherit from AnkiItem, add more properties and add them to the cards
 - Possibility to change the card's CSS
 - Generate audio With synthetizer?
 (Need to be careful about different languages)